-How The CEO Of Newman’s Own Carries On An Unconventional Legacy
+How The CEO Of The Newman’s Own Foundation Carries On An Unconventional Legacy

 Newman’s Own gained an impressive reputation for its charitable impact and contagious culture, stemming from its charismatic founder.
 But as Newman grew older, the question was: who could possibly fill the his outsized role once he was gone.
 Newman knew that that his successor would need to share his values and his vision for the future, and be prepared to make an even greater impact in the community.

 Newman knew just the person.
 He tapped his dear friend, Bob Forrester, who had worked with Newman for years and had been leading the Newman’s Own Foundation, which is the recipient of the profits from the food business.
-In 2008, when Paul Newman passed away, Forrester stepped up to lead Newman’s Own and carry on the legacy of his friend.
+In 2008, when Paul Newman passed away, Forrester stepped up to lead Newman’s Own as the executive chairman (he still serves as CEO of the foundation) and carry on the legacy of his friend.

 Forrester has expanded Newman’s Own to more than 300 distinct products while continuing to donate all of company’s profits to the Newman’s Own Foundation.
 To date, these donations have totalled nearly $500 million, much of it given to charities enhancing the quality of life for children with life-limiting medical conditions (as well as human rights and nutrition).
 Forrester has taken creative steps to maintain the secret sauce of its culture and has even gone on to influence other business leaders to focus on their impact.

-Note: Corrections: We’ve updated the headline of this article to reflect Forrester’s correct title as CEO of the Newman’s Own Foundation (he is the executive chairman of Newman’s Own).
-We’ve also corrected where Forrester attended college.